-The Group has accounted for the business combination resulted from the acquisition of an interest of 54.4351% in Bucur Obor SA and in which control was obtained.
+At 31 December 2023, the Group has accounted for the business combination resulted from the acquisition of an interest of 54.4351% in Bucur Obor SA and in which control was obtained.
 Colliers, independent evaluator have performed the valuation of the net assets of the business acquired for the scope of purchase price allocation at 31 January 2022.
 The results of the valuation are presented below: